mapbox/mapbox.js/API.md

 _Returns_: a `L.mapbox.legendControl` object.

-## L.mapbox.gridControl()
+## L.mapbox.gridControl(layer L.mapbox.gridLayer, options: object)

-Interaction is what we call interactive parts of maps that are created with the powerful [tooltips & regions system](http://mapbox.com/tilemill/docs/crashcourse/tooltips/) in TileMill.
+Interaction is what we call interactive parts of maps that are created with the powerful [tooltips & regions system](http://mapbox.com/tilemill/docs/crashcourse/tooltips/) in [TileMill](http://mapbox.com/tilemill/).
 Under the hood, it's powered by the [open UTFGrid specification.](https://github.com/mapbox/utfgrid-spec).

 _Arguments_: